S0raWasTaken/S0raWasTaken/README.md

 In this profile, you'll mostly find software written in Rust, which is my favorite programming language!<br>

-I'm 21 years old developer.
+I'm 21 years old.
 My native language is Portuguese, but I also speak English (C2).

 I'm also experienced on blockchain development with [Substrate](https://substrate.dev).
 My first job was at [InvArch](https://invarch.network).